harveyji1/EECS448/README.md

 # EECS448
-#This is just a hello world Test
+//This is just a hello world Test